Choses vues à droite et à gauche (sans lunettes): 1. Choral hypocrite

+2. Fugue à tâtons

 A repetitive, childlike theme provides the subject for a loosely woven fugue, initiated by the piano "with silly but convenient naïveté."
 It wanders off on tangents that Satie's annotations suggest should evoke "tenderness and fatality" and "dry and distant bones."
 The score urges both players to tackle the theme's grandiloquent final restatement "with a big head."